onqtam/headjack/docs/why/14_ECONOMICS.md

 ██████████████████████████████████████████████████████████████████

 how we should think about wealth distribution and accumulation

+What if we implemented the most competent, fair and incorruptible redistributive economy?

 Not everything has to make a profit - we can and should think of what truly needs subsidizing and how to make the governance of that process corruption-free and meritocratic.